thecodeassassin/influxdb.com/content/docs/v0.9/concepts/glossary.md

 ## Field Key
 The **field key** is the key part of the key-value pair that makes up a **field** and is always stored as a string.

-If a **field key** contains any character other than [A-Z,a-z,0-9,_] or if it starts with a digit it must be double-quoted.

 **Field keys** are unique per **point**.

 ## Field Value
 A **field value** is the value part of the key-value pair that makes up a **field**.

 **Field value** data may be stored as a string, boolean, int64, or float64.

-If a **field value** contains any character other than [A-Z,a-z,0-9,_] or if it starts with a digit but is not a number it must be double-quoted.

 If the **field value** is number it may contain one decimal point.